Eashan-Srijan/amazon-bedrock-agentcore-samples-customer/02-use-cases/local-prototype-to-agentcore/README.md

 ### Cloud MCP Server

-The MCP Server component configures AWS Bedrock AgentCore Gateway to expose insurance API operations as MCP tools that can be used by LLM-powered agents.
+The MCP Server component configures Amazon Bedrock AgentCore Gateway to expose insurance API operations as MCP tools that can be used by LLM-powered agents.

 [Learn more about the Cloud MCP Server](agentcore_app/cloud_mcp_server/README.md)